scylladb/scylladb/docs/getting-started/system-requirements.rst

 CPU
 ^^^
-ScyllaDB requires modern Intel CPUs that support the SSE4.2 instruction set and will not boot without it.
+ScyllaDB requires modern Intel/AMD CPUs that support the SSE4.2 instruction set and will not boot without it.

 ScyllaDB supports the following CPUs: